jingkaih/EE599HW3Q3/README.md

 The erase() method cannot delete the last node.
 Instead using pop_back() if you want to do so.

 GetIthPointer must get an i larger than 0.

+>>Time Complexity

+Time complexities for each member function were put at comments in solution.cc

+Time complexity for constructor is O(n).